flancian/flancia/pages/agora.md

 # Head
 This is the Agora in a nutshell: it is a social network tailored specifically to the goal of solving problems.
+The problems to be solved are both those of its users and society at large.

 Its users, as a group, take a (naive?) rational approach to problem solving: